 The first stage of this two-stage international competition sought architect-led multi-disciplinary teams with an open call for submissions.
 No design was required at the first stage — rather teams were asked to study the Search Statement, and submit their approach to the project, team composition and relevant experience, as well as company details, through a digital form.

-At the second stage, up to five teams will be selected to engage with the Museum and prepare concept designs.
-An exhibition of the finalist concept designs will be held at the Museum and the schemes will also be available to view online, giving the community an opportunity to view the submissions and give their feedback.
+During the second stage, these six teams engaged with the Museum and prepared concept designs.
+An exhibition of the finalists’ concept designs is on display at the Museum through Fall, 2023, and the schemes were also revealed in an online gallery, giving the community an opportunity to view the submissions and provide their feedback.

-Finalist teams who reach the second stage of the competition will need to partner with a design practice registered to practice in the State of Texas; the competition encourages creative collaboration.
+Finalist teams were required to partner with a design practice registered to practice in the State of Texas; the competition encouraged creative collaboration.

 The ASC met in July 2023 to interview the finalists, review the design concepts and recommend a winner to the Board of Trustees for final approval.
 In August 2023, it was announced that the team led by Madrid-based practice Nieto Sobejano Arquitectos had won the competition.